-- Evidence of an earned bachelor's degree from a regionally accredited college or university or date when degree is expected. - Minimum GPA of 3.0 for undergraduate work (3.2 or higher recommended). - Minimum Overall Science GPA of 2.8 for undergraduate work (3.0 or higher recommended). - Completion of prerequisite courses: - Anatomy with Laboratory 4 semester hours - Physiology 3 semester hours - General Chemistry with Laboratory 4 semester hours - Additional Chemistry course with Laboratory 4 semester hours - Additional Upper Level Science Courses: two semesters (a minimum of 6 semester hours) of upper level courses focused on deepening an understanding of human anatomy, physiology and pathophysiology.
+- Each applicant must complete a bachelor's degree in the United States from a regionally accredited college or university.
+International degrees that have been evaluated as United States equivalent will not fulfill this requirement.
+All prerequisites must be completed at a regionally accredited college or university. - Minimum GPA of 3.2 for undergraduate work. - Minimum Overall Science GPA of 3.0 for undergraduate work. - Completion of prerequisite courses: - Anatomy with Laboratory 4 semester hours - Physiology 3 semester hours - General Chemistry with Laboratory 4 semester hours - Additional Chemistry course with Laboratory 4 semester hours - Additional Upper Level Science Courses: two semesters (a minimum of 6 semester hours) of upper level courses focused on deepening an understanding of human anatomy, physiology and pathophysiology.
 Examples include, but are not limited, to biochemistry, cell and molecular biology, exercise physiology, genetics, immunology, microbiology and organic chemistry. - Additional Upper Level Courses: two semesters (a minimum of 6 semester hours) of upper level courses focused on deepening an understanding of the human condition.
 Examples include but are not limited to courses taken within the disciplines of anthropology, ethics, psychology, public health, sociology or religion.